Skip to content

 (5 found this helpful)

-Binomial Distribution Probability Calculator
+Binomial Distribution Calculator

 Free Binomial Probability Calculator

-How to Use Our Binomial Distribution Calculator
+How to Use the Binomial Probability Calculator

-1. Enter the number of trials (n).
+1. Enter the number of trials (n)

-2. Enter the probability of success (p).
+2. Enter the probability of success (p)

-3. Enter the number of successes (x).
+3. Enter the number of successes (x)

-4. Click the “Calculate” button.
+4. Click the “Calculate” button

 Binomial Distribution Formula